RemyPorter/VecStack/README.md

 Blocks also are a good way to create constants:

 `{10} step proc` means that any time I use `step`, the value `10` will be placed on the stack.

+## Other
+`print` will dump the current stack to your browser console.
+It does not otherwise change the stack.